dyne/dnscrypt-proxy/README.markdown

 On Linux, don't forget to run `ldconfig` if you installed it from source.

+A "minimal" build of libsodium (`--enable-minimal`) works equally well as a full build with this proxy.

 On Fedora, RHEL and CentOS, you may need to add `/usr/local/lib` to the paths the dynamic linker is going to look at.
 Before issuing `ldconfig`, type: